 A great example of what a different approach could look like was shown 10 days ago when BBC Radio Surrey and Sussex held a happiness day.
 The news was told from a positive angle.
 People were interviewed who were doing work to make society a better place.
 The presenters talked about what made them happy: “A stroll along the seafront”, “Cycling in the Surrey hills”, “Smell of the sea”, “The laughter of my children”, “Time with my friend and families at the seaside”.
 It was a joy to listen to and made me wonder how life would feel different if the media was like that every day.

 Who Can You Make Happy Today?

 All the research indicates that the best way to increase your own happiness is to help make others happy.
 So what can you do to make somebody happy today, on the International day of Happiness.
 Start with a smile and telling somebody what you appreciate about them.
 Be positive.
 Make a point of engaging people and thanking them.
 Avoid internal email and go and talk to people instead.
 If you are a manager, step out of approval and find a way to give more trust and freedom to your people.
-For more ideas, check out my 80 ideas for a happy workplace.

 But also appreciate yourself and the contribution you make.
 And enjoy the Day of Happiness.